Patient blood management: Non surgical settings

 Using Patient Blood Management techniques in non-surgical settings may also be helpful for reducing the need for blood transfusions and improving a person's outcome.
 Examples include, identifying any anemia in people with advanced end-stage liver disease and determining of the cause of this anemia can be reversed.
 Early identification and correction of anemia in pregnant women may also reduce the need for blood transfusions.

-Risks/complications
+Risks and complications

 Patient blood management is often implemented in order to improve patient outcomes.
 Published in 2017, a retrospective observational study in four major adult tertiary-care hospitals concluded that implementation of a unique, jurisdiction-wide PBM program was associated with improved patient outcomes, reduced blood product utilization, and product-related cost savings.

 Better outcomes are achieved with the reduction or avoidance of exposure to allogeneic blood.
 Numerous clinical studies have shown that allogeneic blood transfusions are associated with increased mortality and an increased level of serious complications, while potentially exposing the patient to viral, bacterial, or parasitic agents.
 Also, current medical literature shows that in most circumstances a restrictive threshold is as safe as a more liberal red cell transfusion threshold and in certain circumstances, for example gastrointestinal bleeding due to liver disease, a more liberal red cell transfusion strategy may be harmful.